Devika2019/Weather-app/README.md

 3. Configure Environment Variables

-    This project has environment variables in .env file.
-It contains the API key for fetching the data.
+    API key for fetching the data is in the .env file.
 Please ensure that this is in place.

 4. Check the tsconfig.json